Exploring the Meaning and Impact of "Guns and Ships" from Hamilton

 Marquis de La Fayette, like Hamilton, was orphaned at an early age and joined the military at 13.
 He joined the military at 13 and was only 18 when, moved by the American cause and hoping to prove himself in battle, commissioned a ship and arranged to be appointed by the Continental Congress—then overseeing the American army—as a Major General.
 Unlike Hamilton, he was quickly received with warmth and deference due to his patriotism, strong connections with the French military and aristocracy, and his willingness to serve without pay.

-The use of the term "immigrant" with respect to Lafayette is interesting, as he played a gigantic part in America's war effort but was not a person who comes to live permanently in a foreign country.
-Many states even made Lafayette a citizen of their states, with Maryland going so far as to establish him and all his male descendants as natural born citizens.
+The use of the term "immigrant" concerning Lafayette is interesting, as he played a gigantic part in America's war effort but was not a person who came to live permanently in a foreign country.
+Many states even made Lafayette a citizen of their states, with Maryland going so far as to establish him and all his male descendants as natural-born citizens.

-Lafayette was a tactical wunderkind and his biggest selling point was his abilities as a kind of military Houdini.
-He pulled off one of the most daring escapes of the war outside Philadelphia in 1778 during the Battle of Barren Hill.
-He was viewed by many as fighting for selfless reasons (for liberty of others rather than for self-glory).
+Lafayette was a tactical wunderkind.
+His biggest selling point was his abilities as a kind of military Houdini.
+He pulled off one of the most daring escapes of the war outside Philadelphia in 1778 (during the Battle of Barren Hill).
+He was viewed by many as fighting for selfless reasons (for the liberty of others rather than for self-glory).
 When he came back from France during the war, morale was at a low point, and he was seen as a savior of sorts since he came through with supplies (i.e., French aid).

 In 1779, Lafayette left America for France to campaign against the British colony of Canada.
 Despite being anti-British, he pressed Washington to invade Canada, which was then a loyal British colony.
 However, Washington turned him down, and Lafayette spent his time in France attempting to engineer a British invasion with France's allies, the Spanish.
 In July, it seemed like Lafayette would get his wish, but everything could go wrong, so he returned to America.
 He returned with France's promise of 6000 soldiers and provisions, and John Laurens, who came back with more guns, ships, and money.